Mortgage Calculator Guide 2026: What Every Homebuyer Needs to Know

 - Down payment size: Larger down payments signal lower risk and often earn better rates.

 - Debt-to-income ratio: Keep your total monthly debt payments below 36–43% of gross income.
+A budget planner helps you see where your money goes before committing to a mortgage.

 - Shop multiple lenders: Get at least 3–5 quotes.
 Rate differences of 0.25–0.5% are common and can save tens of thousands over the life of the loan.
+Our loan comparison calculator lets you compare offers side by side.

 - Consider buying points: Paying 1% of the loan amount upfront can reduce your rate by 0.25%.
 This pays off if you plan to stay in the home long-term.